-If a student does not meet mastery in a course with a PTHP prefix, a mastery support process consisting of the following three essential parts will be offered to the student:
+If a learner does not meet mastery in a course with a PTHP prefix, a mastery support process consisting of the following three essential parts will be offered to the learner:

 - 1. Identification and evaluation of knowledge and/or skill(s) deficits through methods such as: - a.
-Test item analysis performed by the student - b.
+Test item analysis performed by the learner - b.
 Review of practical exam performance.
-Faculty would be available for students to review their practical feedback (recommended to do this within a week of the practical so the recollection of the performance is fresh).
-Students would be responsible for requesting a meeting and reviewing their feedback form prior to the meeting with the faculty. - Development and implementation of an action plan to correct the deficits in knowledge and/or skills - a.
+Faculty would be available for learners to review their practical feedback (recommended to do this within a week of the practical so the recollection of the performance is fresh).
+Learners would be responsible for requesting a meeting and reviewing their feedback form prior to the meeting with the faculty. - Development and implementation of an action plan to correct the deficits in knowledge and/or skills - a.
 For written examination: - Discussion of the results of the test item analysis with a course faculty member. - ii.
 Discussion of suggested strategies and learning activities to improve understanding of concepts and knowledge in the areas of concern - iii.
-Documentation of the major points of the discussion will be documented and signed by faculty and student. - b.
+Documentation of the major points of the discussion will be documented and signed by faculty and learner. - b.
 For practical examinations: - i.
-Discussion of the details of the skills or knowledge that were found to be deficient during the practical examination - ii.
+Discussion of the details of the skills or knowledge that were found to be deficient during the practical examination. - ii.
 Discussion of suggested strategies for preparing for the practical retest include practice with a faculty member and/or videotaping practice with a classmate followed by review with a faculty member. - iii.
-Documentation of the details of the skills or knowledge that were found to be deficient would be agreed upon and signed by student and faculty.
+Documentation of the details of the skills or knowledge that were found to be deficient would be agreed upon and signed by learner and faculty.
 The document will clearly state the expectation of the practical retest. (see template titled "Documentation Template for the Mastery Support Process: Practical Examination" on the following page). - 3.
-Reassessment to evaluate mastery of the necessary knowledge and/or skills
+Reassessment to evaluate mastery of the necessary knowledge and/or skills.

-Student: Course: PTHP
+Learner: Course: PTHP

-Semest ter:
+Semes ter:

-Instruct or:
+Instruct tor:

-Date Mastery Support Process Comments Initials Instructor & student
+Date Mastery Support Process Comments Initials Instructor & learner

-Reviewed practical performance with student
+Reviewed practical performance with learner

 Discussed reason for non-mastery

-Student's perceptionInstructor's perception
+Learner's perceptionInstructor's perception

 Discussed possible remediation strategies

 Videorecording of practice sessions Practice case scenarios with peers Practice case scenarios with instructor Review of didactic instruction Practice individual skills Other

 Developed a remediation plan to include the following learning activities: (may circle above activities, specify in Comments or see attached sheet)

-Discussed terms for re-testing Type of case/problem to expect Who will be evaluating the student Videotaping of performance Where it will occur When it will occur Documented time spent with student in mastery support activities (attach

-document if necessary)
+Type of case/problem to expect Who will be evaluating the learner Videotaping of performance Where it will occur When it will occur Documented time spent with learner in mastery support activities (attach document if necessary)

-Entire plan must be signed prior to retesting 3
+Entire plan must be signed prior to retesting 1

-t signature:

-Instructor signature: Date:
+r signature:tor signature:

-APPENDIX G- Receipt of Student Handbook and Acknowledgement of Understanding
+APPENDIX G- Receipt of Learner Handbook and Acknowledgement of Understanding

-My signature below indicates that I have been shown where I can find electronic access to the DPT Student Candidate Handbook for Augusta University Doctor of Physical Therapy (AU DPT) program.
+My signature below indicates that I have been shown where I can find electronic access to the DPT Learner Candidate Handbook for Augusta University Doctor of Physical Therapy (AU DPT) program.

-I acknowledge that it is a requirement of the AU DPT that I complete a criminal background check prior to starting the DPT program and that it is my responsibility as a student to contact any planned licensing authorities to determine if I will be eligible for licensure.
+I acknowledge that it is a requirement of the AU DPT that I complete a criminal background check prior to starting the DPT program and that it is my responsibility as a learner to contact any planned licensing authorities to determine if I will be eligible for licensure.